 Each kit can monitor one cave and warn the biologists in real time if it’s occupied by a seal or not.
 These prototypes can also record the weather conditions, the surrounding human activity and other interesting animal activity.
 Connected to the local phone network through a 3G/4G router, the kit can transmit the data to a remote server, allowing the scientists to access the information from virtually anywhere in the world, and safely back it up.

 Two to three years are necessary to test and improve the prototypes, in order to gather and process enough feedback.

 The global budget for one autonomous monitoring kit (one cave) is of 2000 euros maximum.

 In addition to the continuous and autonomous monitoring of a cave, the Octopus Foundation offers to test recent affordable aerial drones as a tool to spot and follow monk seals in the vicinity of a cave.
 The idea is to test a drone relay in order to stay for approximately two hours in the air, and evaluate if seal identification can be done efficiently without disturbing them.

 The global budget for one drone relay set (2 drones with 2 video-feedback) is under 4000 euros.

 Following the Octopus Foundation’s open source philosophy, the choice of every tool and the step-by-step set-up are explained in the next pages.

 The analysis of previous experiences (cf. Gruppo Foca Monaca in Italy) proved the effectiveness of a time-lapse device (one picture is taken every 5, 10 or 15 minutes for example), when coupled with trigger cameras.
 The goal is to have a solar powered monitoring system that continuously records the seal activity inside and outside of a cave, the weather conditions and the human presence.
 The kit is connected to the local phone network via a 3G/4G router, in order to send the pictures to a secured server in the cloud.

-Below is the design of the prototype, tested in Greek Ionian islands in 2018 and 2019:
+Below is the design of the prototype, tested in Greek Ionian islands between 2018 and 2021:

 And what it looks like in the field: